Willyb15/Data-Science-Python/week3/day5-intro_to_functions/functions_lecture.md

 #### Function Definitions Part 2

 This is great, but what if we want to have the function act in a different way depending on how I (or somebody else) want to use it?
 What good is `get_evens()` if I want the evens from 0 to 20?
 As we've been hinting at, you can define functions in such a way that you can pass values to them.
 Let's change the `get_evens()` function that we defined above so that it can build an arbitrarily sized list of evens.
-We'll use our current code as a base, and build off of it as we work through defining functions with parameters, and calling functions with arguments passed in.
+We'll use our current code as a base.
 We'll begin this exploration by adding in a parameter to the function definition.
-This parameter will control the range of numbers that we will grab evens from.
+This parameter be the non-inclusive maximum for which we will append to our list of even numbers.

 ```python
 In [1]: def get_evens(n):